Developmental Disabilities

 Developmental Disabilities (DD)

-Developmental disabilities (DD), as defined in federal law, is a severe, chronic, often lifelong disability that causes substantial limitations in several major life activities such as: self care, receptive and expressive language, learning, mobility, self-direction, the capacity for independent living, and economic self-sufficiency.
+Developmental disabilities (DD), as defined in federal law, is a severe, chronic, often lifelong disability that causes limitations in several major life activities such as: self care, receptive and expressive language, learning, mobility, self-direction, the capacity for independent living, and economic self-sufficiency.
 It is attributable to a mental, emotional, sensory, and/or physical impairment that is apparent before the age of twenty-two.
 People with developmental disabilities often need a combination of special services, support and other assistance that is likely to continue indefinitely.
 People with developmental disabilities constitute the most severely under-served population in the Commonwealth.
 Developmental disabilities include: intellectual disabilities, autism, epilepsy, cerebral palsy, down syndrome and other neurological conditions.

 Associations/Groups: